tilkinsc/LuaConsole/README.md

 A simple, powerful lua console with the intent of replacing CMD and Terminal + Lua's source console
 Works on Linux, Windows, and Mac.

 ### TODO
-* Triple check buffer overflows and mem alignment and memleaks, as well as iffy -1 versus 1 when using lua_*
+* Triple check buffer overflows and mem alignment and memleaks, as well as iffy -1 versus 1 when using lua\_\*
+* Add LuaJIT as an external dependancy and create an overlay for functionality of LuaJIT... pretty much inherit
+* Stack trace on error

 # About
 luaw -?